-The Purdue Society of Professional Engineers and the Purdue Office of Undergraduate Research invite all undergraduate students and interested lab research mentors, programs and directors to attend the 10th Purdue Research Roundtable on February 11th in the CoRec Black and Gold Gyms.
+The Purdue Society of Professional Engineers and the Purdue Office of Undergraduate Research invite all undergraduate students and interested lab research mentors, programs and directors to attend the 12th Purdue Research Roundtable on February 9th.
 This event is similar to a job/career fair, offering students seeking research opportunities the chance to explore available positions with labs at Purdue.

 Students: Tips For A Successful Experience